Understanding Core Web Vitals

-The Core Web Vitals are a set of three website performance metrics that capture how a user experience the performance of your website.
+The Core Web Vitals are a set of three website performance metrics that capture how users experience the performance of your website.
+They are used as a search result ranking factor by Google.

 The three Core Web Vitals are: